loganbarnhart01/TDOA-FDOA-Simulation/flight_data/README.md

 * \c adsb_data eheidrich
 * \conninfo (gets the info for the url to use with sqlalchemy)
 * \q (quits postgres in terminal)

-* Next switch to VSCode:
-* install the microsoft postgreSQL extension
-*